0xadri/notes-js/__intrvw_qs_01_javascript.md

 -------------------------------------------------------

-# TODO
+**TODO**

-Note: This doc is alive, hence this section :)
+This doc is alive, hence this TODO section :)

 For each topic: What / Why / When(realusecases) / How(code) / Analogy / Mental Model / Memory Tip

 Classes
+- Classes
 - Classes vs Objects
+- Objects
 - Classes Accessibility
 - Classes Constructor
+- Functions vs Objects

+Primitives

+Reference Types

 interpreter vs compiler

 ES6 modules .mjs or with "type": "module" in package.json

 -------------------------------------------------------